Siemens-Healthineers/K2s/addons/dashboard/README.md

 SPDX-License-Identifier: MIT
 -->

-# Addon - Kubernetes Dashboard
+# dashboard

 ## Introduction

-Kubernetes Dashboard is a general purpose, web-based UI for Kubernetes clusters.
+The `dashboard` addon provides a Kubernetes Dashboard which is a general purpose, web-based UI for Kubernetes clusters.
 It allows users to manage applications runing in the cluster and troubleshoot them, as well as manage the cluster itself.

 ## Getting started

-The Kubernetes dashboard can be enabled using the k2s CLI by runing the following command
+The Kubernetes dashboard can be enabled using the k2s CLI by running the following command:
 ```
 k2s addons enable dashboard
 ```

-### Intergration with Metrics Server Addon
+### Intergration with metrics-server addon

-By enabling the metrics server addon, the dashboard addon can present the collected metrics in the dashboard UI.
+By enabling the metrics-server addon, the dashboard addon can present the collected metrics in the dashboard UI.

-The following commands enable the metrics server addon and the dashboard addon
+The following commands enable the metrics-server addon and the dashboard addon:
 ```
 k2s addons enable metrics-server
 k2s addons enable dashboard
 ```

-The metrics server can be enabled while enabling the dashboard addon using the following command
+The metrics-server addon can be enabled while enabling the dashboard addon using the following command:
 ```
 k2s addons enable dashboard --enable-metrics-server
 ```

-### Integration with Ingress-nginx and traefik addons
+### Integration with ingress-nginx and traefik addons

 The dashboard addon can be integrated with either the ingress-nginx addon or the traefik addon so that it can be exposed outside the cluster.